karned-kommon/api-credential/docs/api/overview.md

 ### API Key Authentication

-Some endpoints support API key authentication.
-Include the API key in the `X-API-Key` header:
+Some endpoints support License key authentication.
+Include the API key in the `X-License-Key` header:

 ```
-X-API-Key: <your_api_key>
+X-License-Key: <your_license_key>
 ```

 ## Response Format